Holon (philosophy)

 A holon is something that is simultaneously a whole in and of itself, as well as a part of a larger whole.
 In this way, a holon can be considered a subsystem within a larger hierarchical system.

+An individual holon is also made up of constituent parts.
+In this way holons can be seen as having three aspects: (1) the whole self-contained thing itself,(2) it is made up of parts, and (3) it is also a part of something larger.
+A bias of only seeing what parts a thing is made up of in order to understand its nature is at the heart of reductionism.
+A bias of seeing only what a thing is a part of is gaiaism.
+A holon can be seen as an object within a recursive field, a whole, made of parts, and part of something larger.

 The holon represents a way to overcome the dichotomy between parts and wholes, as well as a way to account for both the self-assertive and the integrative tendencies of organisms.

 Holons are sometimes discussed in the context of self-organizing holarchic open (SOHO) systems.

 Etymology

 The word holon (ὅλον) is a combination of the Greek holos (ὅλος) meaning 'whole', with the suffix -on which denotes a particle or part (as in proton and neutron).
 Holons are self-reliant units that possess a degree of independence and can handle contingencies without asking higher authorities for instructions (i.e., they have a degree of autonomy).
 These holons are also simultaneously subject to control from one or more of these higher authorities.
 The first property ensures that holons are stable forms that are able to withstand disturbances, while the latter property signifies that they are intermediate forms, providing a context for the proper functionality for the larger whole.